 Communicate your schedule

 Like most things concerning teamwork, communication is key.
 In fact, you should over-communicate your schedule (especially if you are remote) to set yourself up for a successful and productive workday.
 Remember, you hold the key to your own productivity.

 Once you’ve identified your role and understand how to lay out your time to be successful, the next step is to tackle your calendar.
 This is where most people self sabotage because they don’t plan ahead.

-This may seem like overkill, but getting a good calendar process down and identifying the maker vs. manager schedule will change your life and increase your productivity.
-Because who doesn’t want more time?
+Getting a good scheduling process down and identifying the maker vs. manager schedule can change your life and increase your productivity.
+Because who doesn’t want free time and work-life balance?